 Then, he entered Jordan and, when he entered back to Israel, he had to wait for almost 2 hours due to the same Iranian stamp issue.
 Like if they wanted to punish him, they stamped his passport with an Israeli stamp, something that never happens.

-Just to let you know that I had a completely different experience but the main take out is that he was allowed to get in the country.
-I believe that it depends on the person working at the border.
+Just to let you know that I (and most people) had a completely different experience but, at least, the main take out here is that he was allowed to get in the country.

-Moreover, another traveler (EU citizen) just reported (March 2018) that he was held for questioning for almost 4 hours at Tel Aviv International airport.
-Along with other travelers who also had an Iranian visa, the authorities checked their social media accounts and posts but, since they didn’t see any problematic content, they let them go.
+Moreover, another traveler (EU citizen) reported (March 2018) that he was held for questioning for almost 4 hours at Tel Aviv International airport where, along with other travelers who also had an Iranian visa, the authorities checked their social media accounts and posts but, since they didn’t see any problematic content, they let them go.
 In the end, it was just a waste of time.

 Israel has quite a big bunch of enemies and, if you show them any evidence that you’ve been to Israel, either if it’s a stamp, the Lonely Planet or an Israeli Shekel, you’ll be banned from entering this country for the rest of your life.
 Luckily, you already know how not to get stamped.